jonlpersson/ed-latimore/site/_posts/2019-11-16-13-ways-to-write-better-in-any-medium.md

 This word economy makes it easier for your word to be read and it makes your message get through more clearly.&nbsp;

+## Avoid adverbs whenever possible

+***Grammar recap: ***An adverb is a word or phrase that modifies or qualifies an adjective, verb, or other adverb or a word group, expressing a relation of place, time, circumstance, manner, cause, degree, etc.

+Adverbs of time and place tend to be non-admissible, but they are still unnecessary with a strong (not to be interpreted as "little" or "small" vocabulary).

+Adverbs are words that typically end in "*\-ly"* when they modify a verb.
+These are ***always***&nbsp;useless.
+Or, at the very least, the two words used to create an adverbial clause can (and should) be replaced with another stronger word.
+For example:

+* "I ***quickly ***ran home" can be rewritten as "I sprinted home" or "I dashed home".
+* I ***thought*** intensely about the problem.
+* I ***furiously*** wrote the letter.

+The use of adjectives represents lazy writing.
+They're fine (and in many cases, preferable) for colloquial spoken dialogue.
+But writing gives you a chance to be precise and measured.

+&nbsp;

+&nbsp;

 ## A recap of 14 simple tips to write your best content:

 1. Have something to say